ABOUT

 What is The Center for Integrative Psychology?

-The Dodo bird verdict, that all empirically supported psychotherapies are equally effective, sparked the integrative psychology movement in 1975.
-For the past half century, integrative psychologists challenged the dogma-eat-dogma culture of psychology.
+The Dodo bird verdict, that all empirically supported psychotherapies are about equally effective, sparked the integrative psychology movement in 1975.
+In the half century since, integrative psychologists challenged the dogma-eat-dogma culture of psychology.

 According to John C. Norcross (2005), the integrative psychology movement arose from a "dissatisfaction with single-school approaches and a concomitant desire to see what can be learned from the other ways of conducting psychotherapy."